itworks99/nsea/README.md

 ### Access web dashboard

-Navigate to https://127.0.0.1:3000 then create a security exception because at this point in time Narwhal is using [local security certificates](https://letsencrypt.org/docs/certificates-for-localhost/).
+Navigate to <https://127.0.0.1:3000> then create a security exception because at this point in time Narwhal is using [local security certificates](https://letsencrypt.org/docs/certificates-for-localhost/).

 ### Access JSON endpoints

-Navigate to https://127.0.0.1:3000/json_all for all data.
-Use https://127.0.0.1:3000/json_alerts for alerts only.
+Navigate to <https://127.0.0.1:3000/json_all> for all data.
+Use <https://127.0.0.1:3000/json_alerts> for alerts only.

 ### Download data as CSV files

+Navigate to <https://127.0.0.1:3000/csv_all> to download all data.
+Use <https://127.0.0.1:3000/csv_alerts> for alerts only.